particle-iot/maker-kit-workshop/content/docs/ch2.md

 ![](./images/02/resistors.jpg)

 1. Connect the temperature sensor to three side-by-side rows in the breadboard.
-You can use column f, rows 28-30, as depicted below, or another three of your choosing.
+You can use column F, rows 28-30, as depicted below, or another three of your choosing.

 ::: warning
-If you pick your own location, be sure to connect the three wires in separate rows and _NOT_ separate columns on the same row as columns on a breadboard are electrically connected!
+If you pick your own location, be sure to connect the three wires in separate rows and _NOT_ separate columns on the same row as rows on a breadboard are electrically connected!
 :::

 ![](./images/02/01-connectsensor.jpg)

 2. Connect the resistor between the yellow and red wires of the temperature sensor.
-In the image below, the resistor is plugged into column h, rows 28 and 29.
+In the image below, the resistor is plugged into column H, rows 28 and 29.

 ![](./images/02/02-connectresistor.jpg)